casibase/casibase-widget/README.md

 - `popupHeight`(optional): The height of the chat window (default: "600px")
 - `buttonText` (optional): The text displayed on the chat button (default: "Chat with AI")
 - `popupTitle` (optional): The title of the chat popup, used as the iframe title attribute (default: "Chat with AI")
+- `popupTime` (optional): The time in seconds after which the chat window automatically opens.
+Set to -1 to disable auto-opening (default: -1)

 An example to use the parameters is: